ResearchComputing/Documentation/docs/compute/filesystems.md

 All users are allocated space on the `/home` and `/projects` filesystems.
-In addition, separate `scratch` directories are visible from Summit and Blanca.
+In addition, separate `scratch` directories are visible from Alpine and Blanca.
 These scratch directories are hosted on separate, high-performance filesystems designed to support intensive, parallel I/O operations.